xpress-embedo/ESP32/ESP-IDF/OpenWeatherMap/README.md

 ## Open Weather Map
-OpenWeatherMap is an online service, owned by OpenWeather Ltd, that provides global weather data via API, including current weather data, forecasts, nowcasts and historical weather data for any geographical location.
+OpenWeatherMap is an online service, owned by OpenWeather Ltd, that provides global weather data via API, including current weather data, forecasts, now casts and historical weather data for any geographical location.

-The company provides a minute-by-minute hyperlocal precipitation forecast for any location.
-The convolutional machine learning model is used to utilise meteorological broadcast services and data from airport weather stations, on-ground radar stations, weather satellites, remote sensing satellites, METAR and automated weather stations.
+The company provides a minute-by-minute hyper local precipitation forecast for any location.
+The convolution machine learning model is used to utilize meteorological broadcast services and data from airport weather stations, on-ground radar stations, weather satellites, remote sensing satellites, METAR and automated weather stations.

 The company has more than 2 million customers, ranging from independent developers to Fortune 500 companies.